Authorization Guide

 Obtaining an API Key

 VBASoftware APIs support both test and live environments.
-The API key used to authenticate a request determines whether it operates in test mode or production mode.
+The API key used determines whether requests run in test mode or production.

-To request an API key, please contact your Account Executive.
+To request an API key, contact your Account Executive.

 Acquiring an API Client